GBrachetta/guillermo/README.md

 - [W3Schools](https://www.w3schools.com/)
 - Mi loyal mentor, [Simen Daehlin](https://github.com/Eventyret)

-### Acknowledgements
+### Acknowledgements <!-- omit in toc -->

 ## Disclaimer

-This app and its deployment are for instructional purposes only, not intended commercially in any way and its eventual copyright infringements involuntary.
+This app and its deployment are for instructional purposes only, not intended commercially in any way and its eventual copyright infringements are involuntary.

 <div align="right">
     <b><a href="#table-of-contents">↥ Back To Top</a></b>